Meet the founders!

 In parallel, she learned Hausa language and got her first job at the very hospital before completing a degree in health record management.

-Fidel Strub, born in Ouagadougou, Burkina Faso, is a Noma advocate and a Noma survivor raising awareness at global level.
-He is also Co-President of Noma-Aid-Switzerland in Zürich.
+Fidel Strub, born in Ouagadougou, Burkina Faso, is a noma advocate and a noma survivor raising awareness at global level.
+He is also Boardmember of Noma-Aid-Switzerland in Zürich.

 He was adopted in 1998 by Swiss doctors and lives in Switzerland.
-He founded with Mulikat Okanlawon the first Noma survivor organisation in 2022.
+He founded with Mulikat Okanlawon the first Noma survivor association in 2022.

-Fidel Strub was published in several local and international publication like „The Guardian“ or „Schweizer Illustrierte“.
+Fidel Strub’ story was published in several local and international publications like ‘The Guardian’ or ‘Schweizer Illustrierte’.

 The right side of his face was reconstructed and muscle tissues from his back has been used to reconstruct the face.